stateset/stateset-api/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is source-available under the Business Source License 1.1 (BSL 1.1).
+See the [LICENSE](LICENSE) file for terms and the Change Date when it converts to Apache 2.0.

 ## Acknowledgments